What Are The Latest Trends In Incorporating Edible Flowers Into Korean Dishes?

 Chrysanthemums, with their bright and vibrant petals, are commonly used in Korean cuisine.
 They have a slightly bitter taste and are often used in herbal teas or as a garnish for soups and stews.
 Chrysanthemums are also packed with antioxidants and have been used in traditional medicine for their anti-inflammatory properties.

-See also What Are The Current Trending Ingredients In Korean Cooking?
+See also What Are The Current Trends In Using Korean Ingredients In Probiotic-rich Dishes?

 Begonia